Wangerooge Frisian

 Wangerooge Frisian, also known as Wangeroogic or Wangeroogish, is an extinct variety of the East Frisian language, formerly spoken on the East Frisian Island of Wangerooge.
 Descended from the Weser subdialect of Old Frisian, it flourished on the island until a massive storm struck during the winter of 1854–1855, causing the inhabitants to flee to the mainland near Varel.
-Following the rebuilding of the island a few years later under the administration of the city of Oldenburg, Wangerooge was flooded with non-Frisian speakers and the population who had fled the island adopted the languages native to the mainland.
+Following the rebuilding of the island a few years later under the administration of the city of Oldenburg, Wangerooge was inundated with non-Frisian speakers and the population who had fled the island adopted the languages native to the mainland.
 The last two speakers died in 1950 in Varel.

 Research on the dialect began as early as 1799, but Wangerooge Frisian remains well-attested largely due to the later efforts of Heinrich Georg Ehrentraut, a German jurist, between 1837 and 1841.
 Along with his main informant Anna Metta Claßen, Ehrentraut analyzed the dialect and compiled an extensive corpus with speakers in the first half of the 1800s, originally published in two volumes of a short-lived academic journal; a third volume was published in 1996 using Ehrentraut's Nachlaß.
 Modern attention has been paid to Wangerooge Frisian for its preservation of archaic phonological phenomena, its unique phonology among Germanic languages, and its linguistic innovations over time.

 History

 Classification

 Wangerooge Frisian was a variety of the East Frisian language once spoken on Wangerooge, an island in the Wadden Sea.
 Whether it is a dialect of the East Frisian language or forms a separate language within a larger East Frisian language family is the subject of scholarly debate.
 The Dutch Frisian scholar Arjen Versloot has argued that based on the evidence, it is likely that the difference between Wangerooge and Saterland Frisian – the only living East Frisian language – was at least as divergent as the Mainland Scandinavian languages are from one another, "if not more so".

-Wangerooge Frisian is descended from the eastern Old Frisian dialect now known as Old Weser Frisian, the language of the Rüstring Manuscripts.
+Wangerooge Frisian is descended from the eastern Old Frisian dialect now known as Old Weser Frisian, the language of the Riustring Manuscripts.
 It is closely related to the other two descendants of Old Weser Frisian, Wursten and Harlingerland Frisian, both of which are also now extinct.
-Whether the language of the Rüstring Manuscripts is the direct ancestor of Wangerooge and Wursten Frisian is debated; Patrick Stiles argues that the language of the manuscripts is extremely close phylogenetically, but not the parent language, whereas Bremmer describes Wangerooge and Wursten Frisian as descendants.
+Whether the language of the Riustring Manuscripts is the direct ancestor of Wangerooge and Wursten Frisian is debated; Patrick Stiles argues that the language of the manuscripts is extremely close phylogenetically, but not the parent language, whereas Bremmer describes Wangerooge and Wursten Frisian as descendants.
 Wangerooge Frisian is considered to be among the most conservative forms of the Frisian languages.
 Compared with several Frisian languages and dialects, as well as English and Scots, Wangerooge Frisian shows the highest percentage of archaic features and is second-highest – nearly tied with Mooring Frisian – in irregular forms, including innovative and conservative irregularities.